xerrf/Learning-React/basics/README.md

 import Person from './Person.js';
 <Person name="Bob" age="23" />
 ```
-Then, in that component's JS file, we specify where this dynamic content should appear using `props`
+Then, in that component's JS file, we specify where this dynamic content should appear using `props`.
 ```
 const person = (props) =>{
     <p>I am {props.name} and am {props.age} years old.</p>